RISCfuture/rss-debrider/README.md

-RSS-Debrider is a macOS executable that 1) downloads a list of magnet links from an RSS feed (such as the one provided by [ShowRSS](http://showrss.info/)), 2) submits the links to Real-Debrid for remote download, and 3) pushes the debrided to a Synology NAS for download to your NAS storage.
+RSS-Debrider is a macOS executable that 1) downloads a list of magnet links from an RSS feed (such as the one provided by [ShowRSS](http://showrss.info/)), 2) submits the links to Real-Debrid for remote download, and 3) pushes the debrided links to a Synology NAS for download to your NAS storage.
 RSS-Debrider is written in Swift and intended to be run as a cron job using a launch agent.

 ## Usage